GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/results.md

 3. [PR: GDevelop#1938](https://github.com/4ian/GDevelop/pull/1938): **Customizable keyboard shortcuts**

   Finally, I worked on adding support for customizable keyboard shortcuts.
-Since the command system was completely ready, this phase was quite straighforward, with only a few hitches regarding single-key shortcuts and Electron.
+Since the command system was completely ready, this phase was quite straightforward, with only a few hitches regarding single-key shortcuts and Electron.

 There was also a [minor PR](https://github.com/4ian/GDevelop/pull/1896) for adding a command and fixing some existing ones.